Adding the Theme

 Step 2: Then click on the Activate link under each plugin title and enjoy these plugins.

-- Mythos Core: Mythos Core is a required plugin.
-It has all the core features and settings of the theme, like the post type, all custom shortcodes, widgets etc.
+- Estate Core: Estate Core is a required plugin.
+It has all the core features of the theme, like the post type, all custom shortcodes, widgets etc.

 Import Demo Data

-Importing data on Mythos is very simple.
+Importing data on Estate is very simple.
 Go to the Dashboard and select One Click Demo Install.
 Hit on “Import Demo”.
-You’ll have all the data imported automatically once it’s complete.
+Save the changes when it is done.

 Import Demo Manually